Automatic Sleep Scoring from Large-scale Multi-channel Pediatric EEG: Results

 \section{Results}

-We develop a neural network model for predicting sleep stages in a real-world clinical environment from pediatric multi-channel EEG signals.
-We design a patch-based transformer model that operates over one-second segments of sleep, which provides strong support for long-range modeling dependencies in the input signal to learn discriminative features.
 We utilize the NCH SleepBank dataset, which comprises approximately $3.6$ million fully-annotated EEG examples by domain experts, for training and evaluating models.
 Only seven-channel EEG signals (F4-M1, O2-M1, C4-M1, O1-M2, F3-M2, C3-M2, and CZ-01) at $128$ Hz are used to classify instances into five sleep stages (i.e., wakefulness, non-REM stages 1, 2, 3, REM).
 Detailed information about the NCH dataset, including patient characteristics and annotation strategy, is provided in supplementary materials Section~\ref{subsec_appendix:data}.
 To evaluate model performance, we compute precision, recall, F1-score, and accuracy based on the confusion matrix, and also assess generalization across age groups, races, and gender.
 Finally, we perform ablation over EEG channels to estimate the contribution of each channel toward sleep scoring.